-This week's WAG Feature Wednesday is of the ambitious and amazing LeShonda Martin.
-Here is where I laugh out loud because it is much easier to brag on another woman than myself.
-Upon request, I have dedicated this week's feature to giving you an inside glimpse at my own life.
+This week I'm writing about myself.
+Upon request, I have dedicated this post to giving you an inside glimpse at my own life.
 I am answering those questions I have been asked quite often this year in a special edition Q&A with...myself.
 I promise to return to guest feature's next week, but if you have any interest at all in the founder of this site, read on... :)

 NFL WAG Stats